simark/documentation/en/User/Search.md

 ## Convert this search into ePub format

-You can convert the listed articles to the format ePub, so that you can read them in your e-reader, for example.
+You can convert the listed articles to the ePub format, so that you can read them in your e-reader, for example.
 Look at [ePub conversion](epub_conversion.md) for more about this.

 ## Assign a tag to your search results